Important Dates and Deadlines:

 SUSD recently updated our Community Mental Health Resource Directory (linked below).
 This directory is meant to be used as a guide for locating community partners our district often collaborates with and refers our students.
 Please feel free to download this directory and explore the list of agencies, behavioral health hospitals and resources for locating private practitioners.
 Although we frequently consult or refer students to these agencies, we cannot guarantee the success of their services and they do operate independently of SUSD.
 For additional questions, please contact Dr. John Balles at 480-484-5094 or email@example.com.

 If your student is looking for a student tutor, please have them stop by the Guidance Office and look through out Student Tutor Book.
 Here they can identify a peer(s) who may be able to tutor them and take down their contact information.
 If your student is looking to be tutored by an adult or organization, please see our Professional Tutor List.

 If you are a student who would like to tutor other students, please complete the DMHS Student Tutor Form and return it to Ms. Jones in the Guidance Office.

 LUNCH TIME WOLF PACK

-Several teachers listed have offered to open their classrooms to any new students or students looking to establish new friendships.
+Several teachers have offered to open their classrooms to any new students or students looking to establish new friendships.
 You are welcome in the teacher’s rooms during the assigned days.
 Teachers do not provide lunches so be sure to bring your own lunch!
-Click Here for Wolf Pack Room Schedule.
+Click here for the Lunch Time Wolf Pack Schedule.